OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 can develop new code in a new way and start reaping the rewards.

 If the new approach is too our liking we can start looking at the current components and estimate how much it will cost to refactor those.
-The main cost of refactoring the exisiting components is replacing infrastructure code.
+The main cost of refactoring the existing components is replacing infrastructure code.
 Logic can be copied to the new services.

 | Item                                    | Hours   |
 |-----------------------------------------|---------|